Many paths, one goal

 Arrival from Italy

-Arrival from France
+Arrival from Switzerland

 - Over the Engadinstrasse: via Vereina (car transport) or the Flüela Pass (1 May at the earliest until 6 January at the latest).